Titash-shil/How-to-check-your-arcade-points-have-in-your-skills-boost-profile-2025-C1/Qwiklab_Explorers_Arcade-Points.md

 - ### They wouldn't say about Facilitator Milestone Bonus points, only normal arcade points
 - ### But you can add bonus points over your total Arcade points & that will your total arcade points
 - ### For Example, The Representative ask me, i have total 47 Arcade points, but i reached Ultimate Milestone by the Arcade Facilitator Milestone, so for Ultimate Milestone Bonus points is 25 Arcade points.
 So Now i have total 47+25=72 Arcade Points.
+- ### As well same process for other three Facilitator Program's User Milesones Bonus Points